rolazar/level-1-course-content/week-2/day-3/day-3-assignment.md

       - In the card with the label "Your work" click on the "+ Add or create."
       - Within that dropdown click file, and attach your zipped folder.
       - Click the submit button.
+        **or**
+      - If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "CSS_Day3_Assignment".

 ## Rubric